hamzaakram587/hamzaakram587/README.md

 ### Hi there 👋, I'm Hamza Akram -
-I'm a passionate front-end developer with over a year of professional experience specializing in React.js.
+I'm a passionate MERN stack developer with over a year of professional experience specializing in MERN .
 I thrive on building dynamic, responsive web applications and continuously exploring new technologies to enhance user experiences.

 - 🌱 I’m currently learning everything 🤣